Act One: Searching for Compassion

 In United States vs. Elias, the Sixth Circuit reconsidered the applicability of United States Sentencing Guideline 1B1.13.
 Elias was decided after Jones.
 When asked, the government said that the holding in Jones was dicta (meaning that it was a remark, statement, or observation of a judge that is not a necessary part of the legal reasoning needed to reach the decision in a case) and as such it was not binding on the court.

 The court was unpersuaded by this argument.
 The court determined that the government provided no compelling reason for the court to disturb the consensus of the circuits.
-The court held that 1B1.13 was not an applicable policy statement for compassionate release motions that are brought by inmates and that District Courts did not need to consider it when ruling on motions.
+It was also held that 1B1.13 was not an applicable policy statement for compassionate release motions that are brought by inmates and that District Courts did not need to consider it when ruling on motions.
 While the court ultimately denied relief for other reasons, Elias is another example of the courts determining that 1B1.13 was not applicable to motions that are bought by inmates.

 This could include stacked 924(c) convictions, no longer applicable mandatory minimums for drug crimes, Section 851 enhancements that do not count, or any other host of reasons for seeking a reduction.

-If you or your loved one is in federal prison and is interested in seeking compassionate release, please contact the law office of Jeremy Gordon P.L.L.C. at 972-483-4865 to schedule an appointment or send us an email to [email protected].
+If you or your loved one is in federal prison and is interested in seeking compassionate release, please contact the law office of Jeremy Gordon P.L.L.C. at 972-483-4865 to schedule an appointment or send us an email to email@example.com.